Code-Institute-Submissions/workout-world/README.md

 * A google maps to see where the gym is located.

 ## Technologies Used
-* HTML was used to build the webpage.
+* [HTML5](https://en.wikipedia.org/wiki/HTML5)used as the main programming language.
-* CSS was used to style the webpage.
+* [CSS](https://en.wikipedia.org/wiki/CSS) used to add style to the project.
-* Bootstrap was used to style some elements and to make the website responsive.
+* [Bootstrap](https://getbootstrap.com/) used to style some elements and to make the website responsive.
-* Fontawesome was used for the icons.
+* [Fontawesome](https://fontawesome.com/) used for the icons.
-* Google Fonts was used for the two fonts that I used in the project, Montserrat and Latol.
+* [Google Fonts](https://fonts.google.com/) used to import the two fonts that I used in the project, Montserrat and Latol.
-* Gitpod was used to code the website.
+* [Gitpod](https://www.gitpod.io/) used to develop the project.
-* Github was used to hoast the project.
+* [Github](https://github.com/) used to hoast the project.
-* Balsamiq was used to create the wireframes.
+* [Balsamiq](https://balsamiq.com/) used to create the wireframes.
-* Tinyjpg was used to compress the images.
+* [TinyJPG](https://tinyjpg.com/) used to compress the images.
-* Photoshop was used to edit some of the images.
+* [Photoshop](https://www.adobe.com/se/products/photoshop.html?sdid=8JD95K3Z&mv=search&ef_id=eca789e041d41a016e7ae9d20a38c22d:G:s&s_kwcid=AL!3085!10!79577224923347!79577349402192&msclkid=eca789e041d41a016e7ae9d20a38c22d) used to edit some of the images.

 ## Testing